Saghen/blink.cmp/doc/configuration/keymap.md

   - Optionally control the `auto_insert` property of `completion.list.selection`: `function(cmp) cmp.select_prev({ auto_insert = false }) end`
 - `select_next`: Selects the next item, cycling to the top of the list if at the bottom, if `completion.list.cycle.from_bottom == true`
   - Optionally control the `auto_insert` property of `completion.list.selection`: `function(cmp) cmp.select_next({ auto_insert = false }) end`
+- `insert_prev`: Inserts the previous item (`auto_insert`), cycling to the bottom of the list if at the top, if `completion.list.cycle.from_top == true`.
+This will trigger completions if none are available, unlike `select_prev` which would fallback to the next keymap in this case.
+- `insert_next`: Inserts the next item (`auto_insert`), cycling to the top of the list if at the bottom, if `completion.list.cycle.from_bottom == true`.
+This will trigger completions if none are available, unlike `select_next` which would fallback to the next keymap in this case.
 - `show_documentation`: Shows the documentation for the currently selected item
 - `hide_documentation`: Hides the documentation
 - `scroll_documentation_up`: Scrolls the documentation up by 4 lines